 You are responsible to obtain your own airline, hotel reservations and meals as well as transportation to and from the airport to the workshop community.

-All participants retain the copyrights to their own photographs/video/audio obtained during the Mountain Workshops and agree to allow the Mountain Workshops and Western Kentucky University to use those materials as well as the participant’s likeness without compensation for promotional products such as Web Sites, broadcast dissemination, books, multimedia and exhibits related to the Mountain Workshops or Western Kentucky University.
-At their discretion, Western Kentucky University will maintain an archive of your images.
-Each participant will receive by mail one complimentary copy of the Mountain Workshops book that is produced during the week.
+All participants retain the copyright to their own photographs/video/audio/words obtained during the Mountain Workshops and agree to allow the Mountain Workshops and Western Kentucky University to use those materials as well as the participant’s likeness without compensation for promotional products such as websites, social media, broadcast dissemination, books, multimedia and exhibits related to the Mountain Workshops or Western Kentucky University’s promotion of the School of Journalism & Broadcasting and its associated events.

 You can either put the URL of your work online on the application form, email images or videos (under 8 megs) to email@example.com or mail a hard copy to: